EXCLUSIVE-Credit Suisse overhaul draws scrutiny from some investors, proxy adviser over governance

 Klein, a 59-year-old former Citigroup rainmaker who runs advisory boutique M. Klein & Co, has been a Credit Suisse board member since 2018.
 Over the years he became the go-to adviser to Saudi Arabia using his own boutique to help the country's sovereign wealth fund craft deals to diversify the kingdom's economy away from oil and gas.

-To help finance its turnaround, Credit Suisse will raise money from Saudi National Bank (SNB), part owned by the kingdom, which is investing 1.5 billion Swiss francs.
-SNB may also invest directly in CS First Boston, the Saudi bank has said.
+To help finance its turnaround, Credit Suisse will raise money from Saudi National Bank (SNB), part owned by the kingdom, which is investing 1.5 billion Swiss francs in exchange for a stake of up to 9.9%.
+SNB may also invest directly in CS First Boston, the Saudi bank had said.

+SNB told Reuters in an emailed statement on Friday that it had not come across any information that might raise concerns over the governance of Credit Suisse and was supportive of the transformation plan announced by the bank on Oct.
+27.

+SNB also said it could not comment on future plans for CS First Boston "at this early stage."

 Klein and Credit Suisse also have discussed combining M. Klein & Co into CS First Boston, according to one source familiar with the discussions.